CONCEPT PROJECT

 -

-Some outdoor activities have capacity limitations due to covid-19 restrictions.
+Outdoor activities often have capacity limits due to COVID-19.

 -